Additional resources¶

 should be independent of the implementation: ideally the phrasing should be the

-same regardless of target platform
+same regardless of target platform.

 How to demo¶

-helps the team to understand what the story
+This attribute of the user story helps the team to understand what the story

 is about.
 There are several benefits of writing how to demo, such as: